moberwasserlechner/jopencage/README.md

 ## Testing

-For running the tests you have to use your *OWN* OpenCage API Key.
-Get a free trial key at https://opencagedata.com/dashboard#api-keys
+For running the tests you have to use your *OWN* OpenCage Geocoding API Key.
+Get a free trial key at https://opencagedata.com

 ```
 ./gradlew -DOPENCAGE_API_KEY=<your apikey> test